 The company LIFY COSMETICS JSC filed on July 22, 2021, the application for registration No 4787286 relating to the trademark REVELE (word trademark in France).

-REVUELE Ltd., Bulgaria, client of IP Consulting Ltd., filed an Opposition against all the goods and services in Class 3 of the said trademark before the National Institute of Industrial Property of France (UAIPIT).
+REVUELE Ltd., Bulgaria, a client of IP Consulting Ltd., filed an Opposition against all the goods and services in Class 3 of the said trademark before the National Institute of Industrial Property of France (UAIPIT).

 The Opposition is based on inter alia, European Union trademark registration No 013689856 (word trademark).